akaymaram/hadith_analysis/README.md

 Graph theory, particularly social network analysis, can be used to analyze Hadith by modeling the "sanad" (chain of narrators) as a network, allowing for the study of network properties and the identification of prominent narrators, potentially aiding in hadith authentication.

+1.
+Running manabeh_generator.py with the csv output file name as a command line argument generates the first 25 manabeh from the manabeh list.
+Example:
+python3 manabeh_generator.py manabeh.csv
+generates manabeh.csv in the same directory of this script with the first 25 manabeh

 Next Steps: